captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
-Hope you left five ninety five plus tax on the cable box, Junior -- “Pay Per View” don’t mean I pay and you view.
+Hope you left five ninety five plus tax on the cable box, Junior—“Pay Per View” don’t mean I pay and you view.

 ---